-B) Series of Academic Blog Posts: Academic blogging is one of the future skills shaping the future of academic publishing.
-A blogpost simply refers to a viewpoint or perspective on an individual subject written and/or published by an author or group of authors on a blog.
-On the other hand, a blog is simply an online journal or informational website that displays information in reverse chronological order with the latest posts appearing first.
+B) Series of Academic Blog Posts: Academic blogging is one of the skills shaping the future of academic publishing.
+A blog post refers to a viewpoint or perspective on an individual subject written and/or published by an author or group of authors on a blog.
+On the other hand, a blog is simply an online journal or informational website that displays information in reverse chronological order, with the latest posts appearing first.
 Our students now have the option to publish their master's thesis as a series of blog posts on the department's official blog.
-The objective of these blog posts is to capture different perspectives on the thesis' propositions or arguments in specific pockets of thought published digitally.
+These blog posts aim to capture multiple perspectives on the thesis' propositions or arguments in specific pockets of thought published digitally.

-The blog posts are meant to be the analysis of the thesis, meaning that here is where the author presents their main finding from the data collected.
-The blogs should also exist in the thesis document as an appendix or as a chapter.
+The blog posts are meant to be the thesis analysis, meaning that here is where the author presents their main finding from the data collected.
+The blogs should also be added to the thesis as an appendix.
 Regardless of how they are showcased, the thesis needs to include a summary of the blog posts as a chapter within the thesis.
-The summary should not be repetitive of the blog posts, but rather a summary with a more in-depth analysis of the findings.
+The summary should not be repetitive of the blog posts but rather a summary with a more in-depth analysis of the findings.
 The author also needs to include a section in their thesis motivating their choice of making an alternative form of master's thesis.
-These blog posts must be accompanied by a written academic review or traditional thesis of no fewer than 10 pages, which discusses the theories, methods, and results drawn from the discussion in the blog posts.
+These blog posts must be accompanied by a written academic review or traditional thesis of no fewer than ten pages, which discusses the theories, methods, and results drawn from the discussion in the blog posts.
 This thesis format gives students increased visibility on academic platforms and other academic websites.
-Furthermore, publishing master's theses in this manner broadens the dissemination of the thesis's propositions and arguments, making them accessible to a wider audience beyond the institution where the thesis is originally published.
-Please find our most recommended example of Master's Theses in the form of blog posts here completed by one of our previous students.
+Furthermore, publishing master's theses in this manner broadens the dissemination of the thesis's propositions and arguments, making them accessible to a broader audience beyond the institution where the thesis was initially published.
+Please see an example of a Master's Thesis in the form of blog posts here.

-C) Series of Academic Podcasts: In simple terms, a podcast-based master's thesis encompasses the production of a collection of audio episodes that concentrate on the problem of interest being investigated in the master's thesis.
-These audio forms of knowledge production are done using a microphone through which students record their thoughts digitally and proceed with editing the audio using an audio editing software.
-Students are recommended to split their audio recordings to a maximum of three separate podcasts.
-The objective for this splitting is to give the student an opportunity to discuss unique or significant academic aspects of the problem being studied for the thesis in specific podcasts to aid the reader/listener understand the different parts of the author's arguments.
+C) Series of Academic Podcasts: In simple terms, a podcast-based master's thesis involves producing audio episodes that concentrate on the problem of interest investigated in the master's thesis.
+These audio forms of knowledge production are done using a microphone through which students record their thoughts digitally and proceed with editing the audio using audio editing software.
+Students are recommended to split their audio recordings into three separate podcasts.
+This splitting allows the student to discuss unique or significant academic aspects of the problem being studied for the thesis in specific podcasts to aid the reader/listener understand the different parts of the author's arguments.

-The recommended way of making a series of academic podcasts is to first write a manuscript for the podcast episodes, which are then read aloud when recording.
+The recommended way of making a series of academic podcasts is to write a manuscript for the podcast episodes, which are then read aloud when recording.
 This manuscript does not have to be language-checked or presented within the thesis.
 The manuscript is only an assisting tool for the author, which should be discussed with their supervisor.
-The academic podcast episodes are meant to be the analysis of the thesis, meaning that here is where the author presents their main finding from the data collected.
+The academic podcast episodes are meant to be the thesis analysis, meaning that here is where the author presents their main finding from the data collected.
 The podcast episodes will be separate audio files that accompany the thesis.
-Students can use the recording room Eisenstein (M120) in Arken for recording and the supervisor can assist in booking the room.
-It is recommended that students book the room for at least 5 working days, but if they are new to audio editing or want to play around more with the features, 8 to 10 working days are recommended.
-This recording should happen the end of the thesis process. at
+Students can use the recording room Eisenstein (M120) in Arken for recording, and the supervisor can assist in booking the room.
+It is recommended that students book the room for at least five working days, but if they are new to audio editing or want to play around more with the features, 8 to 10 working days are recommended.
+This recording should happen at the end of the thesis process.